-- Labeled product – A product type that is distinguished from other products and has been verified across the supply chain to bear the ASC logo.
-All ASC labeled products must carry a Chain of Custody (CoC) code for traceability purpose at the consumer end.
+- Labelled product – A product type that is distinguished from other products and has been verified across the supply chain to bear the ASC logo.
+All ASC labelled products must carry a Chain of Custody (CoC) code for traceability purpose at the consumer end.

 - Species eligible for certification (captured in data as “Certified species”) –Species which fall under the scope of any/all of ASC’s species-specific standards.
 These specific names are reported by certified UoCs as the species being produced.
 All certified species and products must comply to the stringent requirements and scope of the applicable ASC standard(s) for those production systems.

 - Consumer facing (CF) – Products that are active in the marketplace and available to the consumer.
-It is on those CF products that the ASC logo can be found (See “labeled product”).
+It is on those CF products that the ASC logo can be found (See “labelled product”).

 - ASC standards – This term is applied to describe activity across our standards.
 Our standards set strict requirements for responsible farming.
 The current eleven ASC standards cover 17 species groups: abalone; bivalves (clams, mussels, oyster, scallop); flatfish, freshwater trout; pangasius; salmon; seabass, seabream, meagre; seriola and cobia; shrimp; tilapia, and tropical marine finfish.
 There is also a joint ASC-MSC standard for seaweed.